LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaRouting.md

 GET   /                     controllers.Application.homePage()
 ```

-If the action method defines some parameters, all these parameter values will be searched for in the request URI, either extracted from the URI path itself, or from the query string.
+If the action method defines parameters, the corresponding parameter values will be searched for in the request URI, either extracted from the URI path itself, or from the query string.

 ```
 # Extract the page parameter from the path.